AnnalysaTheMinetester/potted_farming/README.md

 #### Watering Can

 Some plants require your care, with you having to craft a watering can to give them water from time to time.
-After all you are planting in a pot, not in the soil near water, so you are its only source of hydration.
+After all, you are planting in a pot, not in the soil near water, so you are its only source of hydration.
-It can hold very little water, afterall the plants do not require much, therefor it doesn't clear a whole water node.
+It can hold very little water, afterall the plants do not require much, therefor filling the watering can doesn't clear a whole water node.
 Speaking of which, you can fill it also with homedecor items like the sink and well.

 ## Plants and Herbs